fengtong-bio/MEABDT/README.md

 |eggnog-mapper (v.4.5)|https://github.com/eggnogdb/eggnog-mapper|
 |hmmer (v.3.3.2)|https://github.com/EddyRivasLab/hmmer|

-Note: Be sure that the software is loaded in the same environment, that some software uses will call others (say dreps), that the software version given is not necessarily the latest version, and that given here is the version used to complete the project.
+Note: Be sure that the software is loaded in the same environment, that some software uses will call others (such as dRep), that the software version given is not necessarily the latest version, and that given here is the version used to complete the project.

 ### Database installation